benpietras/hpc_login_guard/README.md

 Requirements:
 * Cron access
 * ssh key access to the login nodes
-* 'mail' configured to allow sending emails
+* 'mail' configured to allow sending emails from the cli

 That's it.
 No admin access necessary.